 Version Date Revisions 1.0 07/28/2005 Initial Release 1.0 09/03/2013 Recertification 2.0 12/13/2016 Global Reformatted to new template.
 Implemented minor stylistic changes.
 Updated links to documents on NYISO website.
-Updated citations to the Web-Based Reconciliation System to instead read Settlement Data Exchange (SDX).
+Updated citations to the Web-Based Reconciliation System instead read Settlement Data Exchange (SDX).
 Revision History Table > Changed column headings as follows: • "Revision" changed to "Version"; • "Changes" changed to "Revisions." > Modified Initial Release entry to specify the version as "1.0".
 Section 1.1 Deleted: "Current metering technology (as of November 1999) in operation for the NYISO [formerly the New York Power Pool (NYPP)], Transmission Owners (TOs), Eligible Customers, and other applicable Participants, although it may not conform to these requirements,".
-Section 1.2 ➤ Refined definitions as necessary to improve clarity.
+Section 1.2 > Refined definitions as necessary to improve clarity.
 Section 3.1 > Eliminated text limiting responsibility for the costs associated with purchase, installation, and appropriate maintenance of meters, wiring, communications equipment, and all components essential to their accurate and reliable operation to just those Market Participants that are not retail energy customers.
 Section 3.3.2 > Changed "are to" to "shall." > Inserted reference to Market Administration and Control Area Services Tariff Article 10.
 Section 4.4.1 > Modified Final Bill Closeout language.
 2.0 03/11/2019 Recertified 3.0 09/27/2019 Section 1.2 Added and refined definitions to include Member Systems and Meter Services Entity.
-0.0 33/21/2013 and Meter Services Entity.
 Section 2.2.3

-Updated citations to SDX User's Guide to read Settlement Data Applications User's Guide.
-Section 4.3 > Deleted references to MSP and MDSP Section 4.4.3 > Updated citations to the Tie_Gen_TOL_Status to read Hourly Tie-line, Generator, and LSE Bus Meter Data Review, Revision, & Lock-down Schedule Section 5.1.1 Modified working group name 03/31/2020 Global Branding > Updated the logos and formatting Section 2.1.3 Addition of Member System responsibility for meter inventory 2.4 related information.
-3.1 Section 3.2 Created meter configuration sub-section 3.2.1 for BTM: NG and 3.2.2 for ESR.
-Section 4.2 Addition of applicable time duration.
-02/08/2021 Recertification 3.2 Section 1.2 Modified terminology/definition of Meter Services Entity (MSE) to include Demand Reduction Providers and DSASP Providers as Market Participants who can utilize MSEs.
-10/28/2021 Recertification 3.3 Section 3.2 Created meter configuration sub-section 3.2.3 for CSR.
-3.4 MM/DD/YYYY Section 1.2 Modified definition of Meter Authority to include municipal electric utilities.
+Updated citations to SDX User's Guide to read Settlement

+Data Applications User's Guide.

+Section 4.3

+Deleted references to MSP and MDSP

+Section 4.4.3

+Updated citations to the Tie_Gen_TOL_Status to read Hourly

+Tie-line, Generator, and LSE Bus Meter Data Review,

+Revision, & Lock-down Schedule

+Section 5.1.1 Modified working group name

+Global Branding > Updated the logos and formatting

+Section 2.1.3 Addition of Member System responsibility for meter inventory

+3.1 03/31/2020 related information.

+3.1 03/31/2020 Section 3.2 Created meter configuration sub-section 3.2.1 for BTM: NG

+and 3.2.2 for ESR.

+Section 4.2

+Addition of applicable time duration.

+Recertification

+Section 1.2

+3.2 02/08/2021 ➤ Modified terminology/definition of Meter Services Entity

+1 ,, (MSE) to include Demand Reduction Providers and DSASP

+Providers as Market Participants who can utilize MSEs.

+Recertification

+3.3 10/28/2021 Section 3.2

+Section 3.2 Created meter configuration sub-section 3.2.3 for CSR.

+Section 1.2

+3.4 01/04/2022 Modified definition of Meter Authority to include municipal

+32, 31, 2322 electric utilities.

+Section 1.2

+4.0 MM/DD/YYYY ➤ Addition of Application Programming Interface ("API") and

+Transmission Owner ("TO") as defined terms.

+Sections 2.1 and 2.2 Addition of API as means for data transmission to the NYISO.

+Section 3

+► Inclusion of MSE's and municipal electric utilities as entities

+to which the guidelines apply.

+Addition of DER metering diagram examples.

+1 I.